-It’s a vegetarian restaurant, but the brunch doesn’t feel especially veggie-heavy.
-I love getting a Joe’s Smokin Omelet (cheddar-jack cheese, sautéed organic spinach & onion topped with chipotle-pecan pesto), an earl grey latte, and a vegan oatmeal cookie sandwich to go. 😉
+This is a vegetarian brunch in Austin, but the menu doesn’t feel especially veggie-heavy.
+I love getting a Joe’s Smokin Omelet (cheddar-jack cheese, sautéed organic spinach & onion topped with chipotle-pecan pesto), an earl grey latte, and a vegan oatmeal cookie sandwich to go.

 WEBSITE | 1900 S 1st St